 Dual eligibles are recipients who have Medicare and Medicaid coverage.
-Medicaid will reimburse the provider an amount up to the full amount of Medicare's statement of liability for co-insurance and deductible for Qualified Medicare Beneficiaries (QMB) h as long as it does not exceed Medicaid's allowable reimbursement for the service.
-These claims are paid for QMBs even if the procedure is not in "pay" status on the Medicaid files.
+Medicaid will reimburse the provider an amount up to the full amount of Medicare's statement of liability for co-insurance and deductible for Qualified Medicare Beneficiaries (QMB)

 For claims in which Medicare's reimbursement exceeds the maximum allowable by Medicaid, Medicaid will "zero" pay the claim.
 This means that the claim will be shown in the Approved Claims section of the RA with a "\$0" shown in the payment column.
 This claim is considered "paid in full" and the provider may not seek additional remuneration from the recipient.